psolsfer/Cookiecutter-PyPackage-Poet/docs/console_script_setup.md

 ----

-Optionally, your package can include a console script using Click, Typer or argparse (Python 3.2+).
+Optionally, your package can include a console script using Click, Typer or argparse.

 ## How It Works